TABLE OF CONTENTS

 Things You Need To Know During The Germination Stage

 Cannabis seeds germinate once they’ve been exposed over time to water and heat.
 These factors are essential to creating the biochemical process that “activates” the seed to start growing.

 How Long Does The Germination Stage Last?

-Depending on these three factors and your method of germination, this stage may take between 3-10-days.
+Depending on these factors and your method of germination, this stage may take between 3-10-days.